nystudio107/seomatic/README.md

 ### Site Creator

 These Site Creator settings are used to globally define & attribute the creator of the website.
+If you're reading this, that's probably you.

 They are used in combination with the SEO Template Meta settings to generate [JSON-LD](https://developers.google.com/schemas/formats/json-ld?hl=en) microdata, [Dublin Core](http://dublincore.org) core metadata, [Twitter Cards](https://dev.twitter.com/cards/overview), [Facebook OpenGraph](https://developers.facebook.com/docs/sharing/opengraph), and as well as HTML meta tags.